QuIIL/UnsupervisedTumorCharacterizationCGAN/README.md

 ## Usage Guideline

 - `dataset.py` defines how the program will receive the data.
-Use the `ColonDataset` as template and modify the internal logic accordingly to adapt to your data.
+Use the `ColonDataset` class defined within as template and modify the internal logic accordingly to adapt to your data.
 - `config.py` contains the general running configuration (#thread, saving locations), for the network running options, please refer to `model/opt.py`
 - `trainer.py` and `inferer.py` are the running scripts accordingly.
 - `stats/get_patch_stat.py` contains the code for calculation of all statistics reported in the paper.
-- `plots.py` is script to plot/parse the .npy output by inferer.py to figure.
+- `plots.py` is script to plot/parse the .npy output by `inferer.py` to figure.

 ## Citation